Gonzalez-J/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

 <h2>List of Prerequisites</h2>
 Welcome to my first tutorial!

 First we will have to create a Virtual machine using the Microsoft Azure portal.
 We will be using a VM which is a remote computer.
 We are using a VM in order to protect our physical machine just in case something breaks.
 We will create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example we will be using 4 CPUs.

-- Item 2
-- Item 3
-- Item 4
-- Item 5
+Enable Internet InformationServices (IIS)
+Install Web Platform Installer
+Install MySQL
+Set Up user name and Pass word

 <h2>Installation Steps</h2>